GHolk/sicp/README.md

     ;; directly read it
     (info "~/sicp/texinfo/sicp.info")

+or add it into a info dir, just add a man-page into manual system.

  1. by using info dir, check this 2 variable in emacs, `Info-default-directory-list` `Info-additional-directory-list` , choose a dir you like, or create new then add it to addtional list.